 Co-funding with state, federal, local, non-profit, or private revenue sources is encouraged.
-In your budget, show all sources of funding, broken up by line item, and showing only Eligible Costs.
+In your budget, show all sources of funding (indicate whether secured or unsecured), broken up by line item, and showing only Eligible Costs.

-Charging sites must fill geographic gaps not met by SB350, Electrify America, and California Energy Commission Programs.
-The Southern California Edison's Charge Ready Transport Program is a program approved by the CPUC under SB350, and therefore would not meet this criterion.
+Charging sites must fill geographic gaps.
+Match/co-funding may NOT include funds from not met by SB350, Electrify America, and California Energy Commission Programs.
+The Southern California Edison's Charge Ready Transport Program is a program approved by the CPUC NOT under SB350, and therefore would not meet this criterion be eligible as match/co-funding.